RightToAskOrg/righttoask-directory/README.md

   suddenly shut down after responding to requests.

 ## Todo
-* Documentation for directory server and test client
+* Documentation for directory server and test client code
 * pydantic types for ElectionGuard